- What makes the sUdo program different?

 Please note: This is a competitive program.
 The time between the first and second interview may take anywhere from a day to 6 months.
 The earlier you begin the application process, the sooner you're likely to be placed.

 Yes, performance reviews occur monthly and provide students with feedback, review the past month’s performance, and set goals for the next month.
-Each individual student meets with his/her technical team’s mentor and Student Lead.
+Each individual student meets with his/her working team’s mentor and Student Lead.

-Goals for students contribute directly to work occurring with the technical team as well as at least one goal that focuses on the students themselves.
+Goals for students contribute directly to work occurring with the working team as well as at least one goal that focuses on the students themselves.
 Goals follow the S.M.A.R.T. model - Specific, Measurable, Assignable, Realistic, and Time-related (O’Neill, 2000).

 Required performance reviews reflect whether or not the student has met or exceeded expectations and if they will be eligible to obtain a 6-month pay increase.

 Periodic training opportunities are offered by existing staff on new technologies and methodologies.
 Training sessions occur at least once a month and are open to all students employees.
 Training also includes current student presenters who highlight project proposals, existing ventures, or completed demonstrations.
-These sessions are intended to build a unified IT program and culture for everyone involved.
+These sessions are intended to build a unified program and culture for everyone involved.

 The creation of permanent full-time positions is the result of a strategic analysis of team and departmental requirements, and is not a short-term retention plan for an individual student.
 If a student "should" be making more money, or becomes "indispensable," then the department/technical team evaluates strategic directions, budget priorities, job responsibilities, etc. before concluding that a permanent position is necessary.
 Students must compete for permanent positions in accordance with University HR policy.

-When a student permanently leaves the University for any reason other than graduation, the student’s employment in UIT ends before the start of the following semester (fall/spring).
+When a student permanently leaves the University for any reason other than graduation, the student’s employment in sUdo ends before the start of the following semester (fall/spring).
 When a student graduates, he/she will receive a 1-semester grace period to focus on obtaining employment.
 During that time, the Student Manager may conduct mock interviews with students and help polish their resumes.